Luck favors the prepared mind.

 Practice makes perfect

 You can even hire an interview coach if you want.
-Practice will help you to feel more confident, and to get rid of interview stress.
+Practice will help you to feel more confident, and to get rid of the stress you may experience.

 Once you manage to prepare your body, your mind, once you know enough about the company and the job you try to get, and practice your interview answers, you can say to yourself that you did your best to get a job.